This is the fun part! We want you to personalize your room, but also understand what you can bring and what is better left at home.

 What SHOULD I Bring?

-Rooms are furnished with a bed and mattress, dresser, desk, chair, window coverings, wastebasket and recycling bin (1 per room) for each resident.
+Rooms are furnished with a bed and mattress (the bed frame lofts to various heights including lofting), dresser, desk, chair, window coverings, wastebasket and recycling bin (1 per room) for each resident.
 All university owned furniture must stay in the room.
 Each room has cable TV plus wired and wireless campus network access (Internet).

 towels, washcloths, blankets, comforter, pillows, extra long twin size sheets (mattress size is 36” x 80”)